 An external datatype reference to an enum (allowed) shall have a syntax as shown below.

-datatype: Datatype.x.y.zValues
+datatype: Types.x.y.zValues

 where x, y, z may be names providing an understanding of the defined enum (allowed) that conform to the node HIM node name syntax.
 The name z must be postfixed with the tag Values.